How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 \subsubsection{Total merge effort (RQ2.3)}

 Until now, we performed isolated analyses regarding merge, considering two variables: number of merges and effort of each merge.
-On the one hand, both variables did not present statistically significant results.
+On the one hand, only the effort of each merge presented statistically significant results.
 On the other hand, both medians have dropped after the adoption of feature toggles.
 Complementing those analyses, we finish by checking the effects of both variables combined.
-Thus, using $C_{RQ2.1 \& RQ2.3}$, we calculated the effort of doing all merges before and after the adoption of feature toggles and normalized the results per 100 commits.
+Thus, using $C_{RQ2}$, we calculated the effort of doing all merges before and after the adoption of feature toggles and normalized the results per 100 commits.
 In other words, we computed the total merge effort in an interval of 100 commits, which combines both the number of merges in the interval and the effort of each merge.
 Figure~\ref{fig:fig8} displays a boxplot with the merge effort per 100 commits, before and after the feature toggles adoption.
-While, on average, the merge effort is around 87.6 lines before adopting feature toggles, this number drops to 18 lines afterward (see Table~\ref{tbl:tbl10}).
+While, on average, the merge effort is around 87.6 lines before adopting feature toggles, this number drops to 18 lines afterward (see Table~\ref{tbl:rq2_summary}).

-Proceeding similarly, we observed non-normality in the samples by applying the Shapiro test ($p\mbox{-}value < 0.001$).
-Then, we employed the Wilcoxon paired test to compare both samples.
-We observed a $p\mbox{-}value = 0.0022$, indicating a statistically significant difference between the two samples.
-The reduction in the mean and median, as shown in Table~\ref{tbl:tbl10}, are around 80\% and 90\%, respectively.
-We also checked the Cliff’s Delta effect size and observed a small effect size ($0.205375$).
+Proceeding similarly to the previous analyses, we observed non-normality in the data for both groups by applying the Shapiro test ($p\mbox{-}value < 0.001$).
+Then, we employed the Wilcoxon paired test to check if there is any difference between the data in the two groups.
+We observed a $p\mbox{-}value = 0.002$, indicating a statistically significant difference.
+The reduction in the mean and median, as shown in Table~\ref{tbl:rq2_summary}, are around 80\% and 90\%, respectively.
+We also checked the Cliff’s Delta effect size and observed a small effect size ($0.205$).
+The interpretation of this result is that there is a significant decrease in the normalized merge effort for the periods before and after the adoption of FT, although the magnitude of this decrease is small.

-Figure~\ref{fig:boxplot-prog-lang-rq23} provides an overview of how the merge effort per 100 commits changed after the adoption of feature toggles for each programming language.
-None of the programming language samples presented a normal distribution, except for PHP.
+Figure~\ref{fig:boxplot-prog-lang-rq23} provides an overview of how the total merge effort per 100 commits changed after the adoption of feature toggles for each programming language in $C_{RQ2}$.
+We checked the normality of the data in each programming language using Shapiro-Wilk's test, but none of them presented a normal distribution, except for PHP.
 Thus, we applied the nonparametric Wilcoxon paired test \cite{wilcoxon_individual_1945_25} in all cases, as explained in the previous section.